trustgraph-ai/trustgraph/README.md

 - 🔁 **No-code LLM Integration**: **Anthropic**, **AWS Bedrock**, **AzureAI**, **AzureOpenAI**, **Cohere**, **Google AI Studio**, **Google VertexAI**, **Llamafiles**, **Ollama**, and **OpenAI**
 - 📖 **Entity, Topic, and Relationship Knowledge Graphs**
 - 🔢 **Mapped Vector Embeddings**
-- ❔**No-code GraphRAG Queries**: Automatically perform a semantic similiarity search and subgraph extraction for the context of LLM generative responses
+- ❔**No-code Graph RAG Queries**: Automatically perform a semantic similiarity search and subgraph extraction for the context of LLM generative responses
+- 🧠 **Cognitive Cores**: Modular data sets with semantic relationships that can saved and quickly loaded on demand
-- 🤖 **Agent Flow**: Define custom tools used by a ReAct style Agent Manager that fully controls the response flow including the ability to perform GraphRAG requests
+- 🤖 **Agent Flow**: Define custom tools used by a ReAct style Agent Manager that fully controls the response flow including the ability to perform Graph RAG requests
 - 📚 **Multiple Knowledge Graph Options**: Full integration with **Memgraph**, **FalkorDB**, **Neo4j**, or **Cassandra**
 - 🧮 **Multiple VectorDB Options**: Full integration with **Pinecone**, **Qdrant**, or **Milvus**
 - 🎛️ **Production-Grade** reliability, scalability, and accuracy
 - 🔍 **Observability**: get insights into system performance with Prometheus and Grafana
-- 🗄️ **AI Powered Data Warehouse**: Load only the subgraph and vector embeddings you use most often
 - 🪴 **Customizable and Extensible**: Tailor for your data and use cases
 - 🖥️ **Configuration Portal**: Build the `YAML` configuration with drop down menus and selectable parameters
 - 🕵️ **Data Workbench**: Explore your data with a 3D semantic visualizer